Arterial roads in metropolitan Phoenix: Elliot Road

 Elliot Road is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
-The highway extends from Airport Road in Buckeye, east through Goodyear, Phoenix, Tempe, Chandler, Gilbert, and Mesa to Meridian Road at the Maricopa–Pinal county line.
+The highway extends from Airport Road in Rainbow Valley, east through Goodyear, the Gila River Indian Community, Phoenix, Tempe, Chandler, Gilbert, and Mesa to Meridian Road at the Maricopa–Pinal county line.
 Elliot Road is part of the National Highway System as a principal arterial from Interstate 10 (I-10) at the Phoenix–Tempe border east to Arizona State Route 202 (SR 202) in Mesa.

-Elliot Road begins in Buckeye, at Airport Road, where it continues east for two miles before leaving Buckeye, and crossing into Goodyear, ending a stretch at Estrella Parkway.
+Elliot Road begins in Rainbow Valley, at Airport Road, where it continues east for two miles before leaving Rainbow Valley, and crossing into the Estrella community in Goodyear, ending at Estrella Parkway.

-Another stretch begins at 75th Avenue in the Laveen urban village of the city of Phoenix, crossing Arizona State Route 202, continuing east until ending a stretch slightly east of 51st Avenue.
+Another stretch begins at 75th Avenue on the Gila River Indian Community, crossing the Laveen urban village of the city of Phoenix, and Arizona State Route 202, continuing east until ending a stretch slightly east of 51st Avenue.

 It begins another stretch at 44th Street in the Ahwatukee urban village of the city of Phoenix.
 The road loops southwest as Elliot Warner Loop, which curves counterclockwise to Warner Road, which parallels Elliot Road 1 mi to the south.
 Eliott Road begins as a four-lane road with center turn lane but expands to a six-lane divided highway at 48th Street.
 The highway leaves Phoenix and enters Tempe at its diamond interchange with I-10 (Maricopa Freeway).
 Within Tempe, Elliot Road intersects Rural Road.
 The highway meets SR 101 (Price Freeway) at a diamond interchange and enters Chandler, where the highway reduces to a four-lane road with center turn lane.
-Elliot Road intersects SR 87 (Arizona Avenue) 0.5 mi west of a rail line that forms the Chandler–Gilbert border.
-Within Gilbert, the highway passes the historic Gilbert Elementary School building.
+Elliot Road intersects SR 87 (Arizona Avenue) 0.5 mi west of the Union Pacific Railroad's Phoenix Subdivision, which forms the Chandler–Gilbert border.
+Within Gilbert, the highway passes the historic Gilbert Elementary School building and Gilbert High School.
 At the Eastern Canal, Elliot Road becomes divided again, which the road stays until midway between Recker Road and Power Road.
 The highway continues with two lanes through Power Road, where the highway enters Mesa.
 Elliot Road crosses the East Maricopa Floodway and expands to a six-lane divided highway at its diamond interchange with SR 202 (Santan Freeway).
+In Mesa, the highway passes Arizona General Hospital.
 The highway's median becomes a center turn lane shortly before the road reaches its eastern terminus at Meridian Road at the east city limit of Mesa, also the Maricopa–Pinal county line.